US Jews upset with Trump's latest rhetoric say he doesn't get to tell them how to be Jewish

 He told the Republican Jewish Coalition in 2015 that “you want to control your politicians” and suggested the audience used money to exert control.
 In the White House, he said Jews who vote for Democrats are “very disloyal to Israel.”

-Two years ago, the former president hosted two outspoken antisemites for dinner at his Florida residence.
+Two years ago, the former president hosted two dinner guests at his Florida residence who were known to make virulent antisemitic comments.

 And this week, Trump charged that Jewish Democrats were being disloyal to their faith and to Israel.
 That had many American Jews taking up positions behind now-familiar political lines.
 Trump opponents accused him of promoting antisemitic tropes while his defenders suggested he was making a fair political point in his own way.